RobertAKARobin/repotagger.github.io/readme.md

 Go to http://repotagger.github.io, enter the name of a Github organization or user, click "Load Repos", and away you go.
 Bookmark the resulting link for easy access, or fork this and add it to your own organization/account.

+This uses the Github API.
+They have *rate limiting* in place -- you can only use their API so much with one Github account before they start rejecting you -- so RepoTagger asks each user to log into their own Github account first.

 ## To tag repos

 Edit the "Description" of the repo on Github, and include your tags `[in,this,format]`.